Archive for the ‘National Poetry Month’ Tag

 The comment inadvertently touched on the issue of the truth of poetry and the poet’s relation to the thoughts expressed by the words of the poem, that yesterday’s three, impromptu poems might suggest some agreement with Hillman’s gloom and prescriptions.

-Five years back mulling over the same matter I composed an ironic indictment, which, after some little fiddling this morning, turned out, spontaneously, to be the fourteen-line poem that follows.
+after some little fiddling this morning, turned out, spontaneously, to be the fourteen-line poem that follows.
 Whether it provides any clarification as to my own stance on the issue, I leave to the reader.

 Chance Sonnet: